pk-fr/yakpro-po/README.md

 Recursivly removes target_directory/yakpro-po

-## Configuration file loading algorythm:
+## Configuration file loading algorithm:

 (the first found is used)